ivanaitzliddat/ADAM/README.md

-# Project ADAM
+# About ADAM (in early development phase)
-Project Auxillary Dynamic Alert Monitor (ADAM) is a monitoring system that takes in inputs from a series of screens and process it accordingly.
+Auxillary Dynamic Alert Monitor (ADAM) is a user-customisable alert monitoring system that takes in display inputs from connected systems, analyses their screen content, and alerts the user if configured word triggers are detected.
+ADAM is designed to function completely offline and to not interact with/control the connected systems in any way (all it does is "see").
+ADAM is useful in environments where Internet connectivity is not available, and where the systems to be monitored are not able to connect to typical monitoring systems and devices.

 ## Problem Statement